jacobtonder/PCF-MessageBar/README.md

 # PCFMessageBar

-PCF Control to make show a MessageBar instead of a SingleLine.Text.
+PCF Control to show a MessageBar instead of a SingleLine.Text.

 ## Installation